You know you are CHURCH OF CHRIST if you…

 Author's note: The good news of the gospel is that while we cannot hope to be "good" enough for heaven, that Jesus lived holy for us so that the basis of going to heaven is based on His perfect life and not our own.

-17. Believe that salvation by faith alone teaches that a person can live anyway they want and still be saved.
+17. Believe that the doctrine of salvation by faith alone teaches a person to continue to live in sin.

-Any infraction to the list given above would endanger that person’s salvation.
+Any wrong religious or moral infraction could endanger that person’s salvation.

-Question: If the CHURCH OF CHRIST is teaching the same gospel as Paul, how is it that they are never mischaracterized as though they somehow teach, ‘we can continue to live in sin and still be saved’ –as others were in the New Testament?
+Question: If the Church of Christ is teaching the same gospel as Paul, how is it that they are never mis-characterized as though they teach, ‘we can continue to live in sin and still be saved’ –as Paul and others were in the New Testament?

-Author’s note: The doctrine of justification by faith alone is accepted/ predicated by both the Calvinist, Arminian, semi pelagian or “free-will” view.
+Author’s note: The doctrine of justification by faith alone is accepted/ predicated by both the Calvinist and “free-will” view.

-20. Believe that the CHURCH OF CHRIST is the only church which correctly teaches and follows the Bible, yet you cannot explain how there can be other Christians in the world who do not believe and interpret the Word as you do.
+20. Believe that the Church of Christ is the only church which correctly teaches and follows the Bible, yet cannot explain how there can be other Christians in the world who do not believe and interpret the Word as they do.